Pedestrian Accident Lawyer Lakeland, FL

 Drivers always hold more power than pedestrians.
 As such, they should use defensive driving.
 In a pedestrian accident case where a pedestrian is crossing a roadway outside of a crosswalk, the driver of the vehicle must still be paying attention and actively looking for dangerous situations in the roadway.

-Common Causes of Pedestrian Accidents
+Common Injuries Suffered in Pedestrian Accidents

 Musculoskeletal Injuries